Netflix to start automatically cancelling inactive accounts

 At the end of March, Netflix had a subscriber base of 182 million.
 The company also promised that returning customers would find using Netflix again much easier, as their watchlist, favourites, and profiles would all be held for 10 months after initial cancellation.
 “We hope this new approach saves people some hard earned cash,” Netflix's director of Product Innovation, Eddy Wu, said.

-For those of you with active accounts, check out our pieces on the best Netflix movies, best Netflix shows, and new Netflix movies and shows.
+For those of you with active accounts, check out our pieces on the best Netflix movies, best Netflix shows, and new Netflix movies and shows and best Netflix VPN.